Multiplicity one for $L$-functions and applications: Multiplicity one for -functions

 By the partial Ramanujan bound and the assumptions on $\mu_j$ and $\nu_j$, we see that $\lambda(s)$ has no zeros or poles in the half-plane $\Re(s)>\theta$.
 But by the functional equations for $L_1$ and $L_2$ we have $\lambda(s) = (\varepsilon_1/\varepsilon_2)\overline{\lambda}(1-s)$.
 Thus, $\lambda(s)$ also has no zeros or poles in the half-plane $\Re(s) < 1-\theta$.
 Since $\theta<\frac12$, we conclude that $\lambda(s)$ has no zeros or poles in the entire complex plane.

-If the product over $p$ in \eqref{eqn:lambda} were not empty, then the fact that $\{\log(p)\}$ is linearly independent over the rationals implies that $\lambda(s)$ has infinitely many zeros or poles on some vertical line.
-Thus, $F_{p,1}=F_{p,2}$ for all~$p$.
+If the product over $p$ in \eqref{eqn:lambda} were not empty, then it is a rational function in $p^{-s}$.
+Hence, if it is not a constant, it has infinitely many zeros or poles of the form $s = \alpha + 2 \pi in/\log(p), n \in \Z$.
+The fact that $\{\log(p)\}$ for distinct $p$ is linearly independent over the rationals implies that there are no cancellations, and hence $\lambda(s)$ has infinitely many zeros or poles on some vertical line.
+This is a contradiction, $F_{p,1}=F_{p,2}$ for all~$p$.

 The $\Gamma$-factors must also cancel identically, because the right-most pole of $\Gamma_\R(s+\mu)$ is at $-\mu$, and the right-most pole of $\Gamma_\C(s+\nu)$ is at $-\nu$.
 This leaves possible remaining factors of the form $\Gamma_\C(s+1)/\Gamma_\R(s+1)$, but that also has poles because the $\Gamma_\R$ factor cancels the first pole of the $\Gamma_\C$ factor, but not the second pole.
 Note that the restriction $\Re(\mu)\in\{0,1\}$ is a critical ingredient in this argument.